-The D.I.D. put together a multi-faceted fund-raiser for McGovern in SoHo, raising more than $12,000 for the anti-war candidate.
+DID put together a multi-faceted fund-raiser for McGovern in SoHo, raising more than $12,000 for the anti-war candidate.
 Every penny went to the national campaign.
-The D.I.D. kept none of it.
+DID kept none of it.

 The club didn't need it.
 In one previously safe "regular" election district, the primary vote was 307 to 14 in favor of reform.

 In 1975 the club elected its first District Leader, Kathryn Freed, who later was elected to the City Council.
-After being defeated only by Term Limits, Freed was elected to the Civil Court where she still sits today.
+After being defeated only by Term Limits, Freed was elected to the Civil Court, retiring from the court in 2021.

 The new club immediately joined the New Democratic Coalition, an aggregation of reform-oriented clubs working to elect progressive candidates.
 A decade later the N.D.C. was put out of business by success.
 In the early 1980's, reformers rewrote Democratic Party rules to eliminate the last of Tammany influences, and most of Manhattan's leadership was soon working to reform guidelines.

-As the D.I.D. entered the 1990's, its area ranged from western Chinatown to Battery Park City, stopping at Houston Street to the north and Lafayette Street to the east.
+As DID. entered the 1990's, its area ranged from western Chinatown to Battery Park City, stopping at Houston Street to the north and Lafayette Street to the east.
 But redistricting came again.
 The area below City Hall was shunted into a new Assembly District.

-That lower part of the D.I.D. area was combined, non-contiguously, with the Village View area of the East Village.
-The result was an Executive District (see Overview below) that had no active Democratic club within it.
+That lower part of the DID area was combined, non-contiguously, with the Village View area of the East Village.
+The result was an Executive District that had no active Democratic club within it.

 After the death of long-time friend Ted Weiss, the club supported early, and helped to elect, Jerry Nadler to Congress in 1992.